GieYan/QT/README.md

 # QT
            Qt learning
-this repo is the collection of my qt experience.
+This repo is the collection of my qt experience.